-Tree of Tranquility and Animal March fixed this.
-Calvin, who is marriageable in both, has Perma Stubble.
-This troper was pleased.
+Tree of Tranquility and Animal Parade fixed this.
+Calvin, who is marriageable in both, has Perma-Stubble.

 Griffin's got the greatest Porn Stache in the land.
 Gustafa's got a Lincoln beard, And Carter seems to have sideburn-muttonchops in fact, Rock and Marlin are the only one of the default guys in DS Cute that could be considered "pretty"

 Why is it that your chickens, cows, and sheep all grow old and die, but your horse and dog never do?